Ralph Stacey and the End of Managed Change

 Ralph Stacey argues that transformation emerges from interaction, not from the plan that claims to control it.

 You have a transformation strategy.
-You have a governance framework.
-You have a roadmap with milestones, a change management plan with stakeholder analysis, and a communications programme designed to “bring people on the journey.”
+You also have a governance framework, a roadmap with milestones, a change management plan with stakeholder analysis, and a communications programme designed to “bring people on the journey.”
 You believe, in some fundamental way, that you are driving the bus.

-Ralph Stacey spent his career arguing that this belief is a fantasy.
+For three decades Ralph Stacey argued that this belief is a fantasy.
 Not a simplification, or an approximation.
 A fantasy.
 What you experience as “the organisation” is not a thing that can be steered.
-It is an ongoing pattern of interaction between people.
-You are not standing outside this pattern directing it.
+The organisation is an ongoing pattern of interaction between people.
+You do not stand outside this pattern directing it.
 You are inside it, as caught up in its dynamics as everyone else.
 Your AI transformation strategy is not a blueprint being implemented.
-It is a gesture being responded to, and the responses will determine what actually happens, not the plan.
-Stacey’s mature theory of Complex Responsive Processes draws on George Herbert Mead, Norbert Elias, and pragmatist philosophy in ways that resist easy summary.
-This article focuses on the core insights most directly relevant to anyone leading organisational change today.
+The strategy is a gesture being responded to, and the responses decide what happens, not the plan.
+Stacey’s mature theory of Complex Responsive Processes, developed across his books from the 1990s onward, draws on George Herbert Mead, on Norbert Elias, and on the pragmatism of the 1900s in ways that resist easy summary.
+What follows is the part that bears directly on leading change now.

 1. There Is No System to Design

 The foundational assumption shared by most management thinkers, including Senge, is that a leader can, in some meaningful sense, observe the organisation and act upon it.
 Senge’s learning organisation asks you to see the system and redesign it.
-Deming’s appreciation for a system asks you to understand the interactions between parts.
-In each case, someone stands outside the pattern and makes a judgement about it.
+Deming asks you to understand how the parts interact.
+Either way, somebody stands outside the pattern and judges it.

-Stacey argues this is a metaphysical impossibility.
+Stacey argues that this is impossible in principle.
 There is no position outside the web of interaction from which to observe it, because you are the interaction.
 The senior technology leader publishing an AI strategy is not programming a machine.
 She is making a gesture from within a web of relationships, and that gesture will be received, interpreted, distorted, resisted, and adapted by thousands of people whose responses she cannot predict.
-The belief that she is “driving transformation” is not strategic confidence.
-It is a defence mechanism against the anxiety of not being in control.
+The belief that she is driving transformation is not strategic confidence.
+The belief is a defence against the anxiety of not being in control.

-This is where Stacey parts company most sharply with Senge.
+Here Stacey parts company most sharply with Senge.
 Senge proposes that leaders can learn to see systemic patterns and redesign them; that the learning organisation is something you can build through disciplines applied from a position of diagnostic clarity.
-Stacey’s response is that the designer is inside the system being designed.
+His response is that the designer is inside the system being designed.
 The act of “seeing the pattern” is itself shaped by power dynamics, ideological assumptions, and identity anxieties that the designer cannot fully access.
 You cannot design a culture.
 You can only participate in the conversations that are the culture.
-This positions Stacey as the strongest statement of what runs through the entire series: the organisation is not a machine to be fixed, a system to be redesigned, or a culture to be installed.
-It is an ongoing pattern of interaction, and the pattern changes only when the interactions change.
+Stacey states most sharply what runs through the whole series.
+The organisation is not a machine to be fixed, a system to be redesigned, or a culture to be installed.
+It is an ongoing pattern of interaction.
+The pattern changes when the interactions change, and not before.

 2. Plans Are Gestures, Not Blueprints

 In a Complex Responsive Process, a strategic plan is not a set of instructions.
-It is a gesture that calls forth responses from every part of the organisation.
+A plan is a gesture that calls forth responses from every part of the organisation.
 Those responses are shaped by local politics, personal anxiety, identity threats, and power dynamics that the planners never see.

 Mintzberg provides the empirical support.
 His research demonstrated that most realised strategy is emergent: it arises not from deliberate planning but from the accumulation of decisions and actions that form a pattern over time.
 What the organisation actually does is always a combination of what it intended and what emerged from its responses to events, opportunities, and surprises.
 Where Mintzberg frames this as an empirical finding about strategy formation, Stacey argues it is an ontological truth about human interaction.
-Emergence is not a feature of strategy that can be managed.
-It is the fundamental nature of all organised human activity.
+Emergence is not something in strategy that can be managed.
+Emergence is what organised human activity is.

-Your forty-seven-page AI transformation roadmap is not a strategy.
-It is an intended strategy, a gesture, that will provoke responses from every part of the organisation.
+Your 47-page AI transformation roadmap is not a strategy.
+The roadmap is an intended strategy, a gesture, and it will provoke responses from every part of the organisation.
 Some of those responses will be supportive.
 Many will be defensive.
 Some will be creative adaptations that no one anticipated.
-The teams quietly using AI to solve real problems outside the sanctioned process are not non-compliant.
+The teams quietly using AI to solve real problems outside the sanctioned process are probably not being non-compliant.
 They are the emergent strategy trying to tell you where the value is.
 Weick would add that these teams are engaged in the sensemaking that the plan cannot do for them: they are acting, observing what happens, and constructing meaning retrospectively from their experience.
 The formal plan, by contrast, attempts to construct meaning prospectively, which is precisely what complexity makes impossible.

 3. Anxiety Is the Centre, Not the Periphery

 Where Argyris identifies defensive routines as blocks to organisational learning, Stacey places anxiety at the very centre of why transformations stall.
-His argument goes deeper: it is not merely that people defend against having their reasoning challenged.
-It is that all significant change threatens identity.
+His argument goes deeper: people do not merely defend against having their reasoning challenged.
+Significant change threatens identity.
 The question people are actually asking is not “Do I agree with the strategy?” but “Do I still belong here?” and “Am I still competent?”

 When you tell a senior architect that their role is evolving from designing systems to writing specifications for AI agents, you are not only asking them to learn a new skill.
-You are disrupting the routines that provide their sense of professional identity, their daily experience of competence, and their understanding of what it means to do their job well.
+You disrupt the routines that provide their sense of professional identity, their daily experience of competence, and their understanding of what it means to do their job well.
 Giddens would call this a threat to ontological security: the basic sense of continuity and order that people need to function.
 Bourdieu would call it capital devaluation: the accumulated expertise that provided professional standing and daily meaning is losing its value as the field shifts beneath it.
 The anxiety this produces is not irrational.
-It is the entirely predictable response to having your identity disrupted, and it will express itself as resistance regardless of how compelling the business case is.
+The anxiety is the entirely predictable response to having your identity disrupted, and it will usually express itself as resistance however compelling the business case is.

-Stacey argues that you cannot remove this anxiety and that attempting to do so through reassurance, change champions, or upbeat communications is dishonest and counterproductive.
+Stacey argues that you cannot remove this anxiety.
+Reassurance, change champions and upbeat communications are dishonest attempts to try.
 What you can do is contain it.
 Leadership in Stacey’s framework is not about solving the problem of anxiety but about holding the space for it to be expressed without destroying the group.
-This is not the same as “psychological safety” treated as a designed condition.
+That is not the same as psychological safety treated as a designed condition.
 For Stacey, the capacity to tolerate anxiety is a quality of the ongoing interaction between people.
 It must be continuously accomplished, not installed.
 Heifetz names the same task from a different angle: the leader must regulate the distress, keeping it high enough to motivate change but not so high that it overwhelms the capacity to function.
 The holding environment is not a room or a policy.
-It is the quality of attention the leader brings to the interaction.
+The holding environment is the quality of attention the leader brings to the interaction.

 4. Learning Happens in the Shadows

 If the formal plan is just a gesture, where does organisational learning actually happen?
-Stacey locates it in the informal, shadow conversations that occur in the margins: the hallway discussions, the venting sessions, the unofficial groups where people say what they actually think rather than what the official narrative requires.
+Stacey locates it in the shadow conversations at the margins.
+The hallway discussion.
+The venting session.
+The unofficial group where people say what they think rather than what the official narrative requires.

 This directly challenges the assumption that learning can be designed and governed.
-When organisations establish formal “Communities of Practice” or “Innovation Labs,” they are attempting to capture the generative quality of informal conversation within a formal structure.
-Stacey warns that as soon as you formalise it, you kill the very spontaneity that made it generative.
+Set up a formal community of practice or an innovation lab and you are trying to capture the generative quality of informal conversation inside a formal structure.
+Stacey warns that formalising it kills the spontaneity that made it generative.
 The community that formed organically around a shared problem, the developers who started experimenting with AI pair programming, the business analysts who began testing specification-driven approaches, was generative precisely because it was outside the formal power structure.
 Put it on an org chart, give it a budget and a reporting line, and you have converted a living conversation into a bureaucratic programme.

 Bateson’s framework illuminates what is lost in the formalisation.
-The shadow conversation operates at Learning II: it questions the governing assumptions, examines the frames through which the organisation interprets its situation, and produces the kind of insight that the formal structure cannot generate because the formal structure is built on the assumptions being questioned.
+The shadow conversation runs at Learning II.
+It questions the governing assumptions and examines the frames the organisation interprets its situation through.
+The formal structure cannot generate that insight, because the formal structure is built on the assumptions being questioned.
 Formalising the conversation forces it back to Learning I: it can now only operate within the frame that the formal structure provides.
 The budget, the reporting line, and the governance all constrain what can be said, and what cannot be said includes the things that made the conversation valuable in the first place.
 Argyris’s undiscussables are precisely the topics that thrive in the shadows and die in the light of formal accountability.

 The practical implication is counterintuitive but obvious to anyone who has spent time in a large organisation.
-If you want to know how your AI transformation is really going, stop reading the dashboards and start listening to the conversations people have when they think nobody important is in the room.
+If you want to know how your AI transformation is really going, stop reading the dashboards and start listening to the conversations people have when they think nobody senior is listening.

 5. From Driver to Skilled Participant